BaptisteHiggs/WorkflowAnalysis/ShadowAnalysis/ShadowAnalysis.md

 4. Repeat steps 2 & 3, except with the 'sunVectors' output, and the *vector* component.

 5. Connect the building meshes to 'geoms', the terrain meshes to 'context', the sun vectors to 'sunVec', and the sun's positions to 'sunPos'.
 This will likely take a decent amount of time load, depending on how beefy your computer is and how many buildings and points you've asked it to render from.
+See [here](#ghostInputs) for a deeper explanation of the different inputs and outputs of the GHOST component.

 ![Missing Image](images/ghostConnected.png)

+6. The curves exported